fdevrainne/random_footages/README.md

 <br>

 ## Comments
+The first question I asked myself was : why did not I create a 2D random walker on the center of my polygon.
+Take a seed state and from it, run my random walk on my centers, that create iteratively the next frame. <br>
+This method will create, I think, a really smooth videos.
+But they will not be any chaos in these videos.
+And that is what I wanted to create. <br>
+The fact that from one frame to the other (see in the result section), a square can disappear from the top to appear in the bottom, illustrate visually how metrics can jump in a counterintuitive way.

 One can repproach the really long time to compute a video (factorial n distances computated).
 And to make it faster and simpler with only n distances computated, one can also propose the order induced by the distance between the first frame and all the others.
 But I assumed it would create a far less fluid videos. <br>
 To recconcile these two approaches, we could also process the n frames by batches (let's say of size m).
 At the first iteration, the m closest frames to the first frame are chosen to be the m next frames on the video.
 And the process is repeated until no more images.<br>
 At the first iteration n distances are computed, but at the second n-m, at the third n-2m ... <br>